 Caution

-If a replication to the Payroll system of concurrent employment data of an employee should be considered, then this scope item is relevant for the United States and the United Kingdom, only.
+If a replication of an employee’s concurrent employment data to the Payroll system should be considered, then this scope item is relevant for the United States and the United Kingdom, only.

-If the replication to the Payroll system of concurrent employment data of an employee is out of scope, then this scope item can be used for other countries delivered in the present SAP Best Practices solution, too.
+If the replication of an employee’s concurrent employment data to the Payroll system is out of scope, then this scope item can be used for other countries, too.

 This document describes how concurrent employments can be managed within the SAP SuccessFactors Employee Central system.